-Founded in 1985 by a cultural association, Museion – then the Museum of Modern Art – opened its doors in 1987, directed by Pier Luigi Siena and chaired by Karl Nicolussi-Leck.
+Founded in 1985 by the cultural association Associazione Museion, Museion – then the Museum of Modern Art – opened its doors in 1987, directed by Pier Luigi Siena and chaired by Karl Nicolussi-Leck.

 In 2001 the museum extended its mission to cover modern and contemporary art.
 As of 2000 the focus of Museion, guided by Chairman Alois Lageder and Director Andreas Hapkemeyer, gradually shifted towards contemporary art, with particular attention to the role of language in art.

-In 2006 the museum became a participatory foundation (ppt), with the Provincia Autonoma di Bolzano and the Associazione Museion as members.
+In 2006 the museum became a private foundation, with the Provincia Autonoma di Bolzano and the Museion Private Founders (ex Associazione Museion) as founders.
 Corinne Diserens, appointed as director in 2007, guided the institution’s move into its new venue, designed by the Berlin architecture firm KSV – Krüger Schubert Vandreike.

 The striking new building, with its large glass facades forging a dialogue between the historic centre and the new city, opened in May 2008.